Quantum dimer models emerging from large-spin ultracold atoms: Introduction

-Our technique works for atoms (fermionic or bosonic), with electronic orbital angular momentum, $l=0$, relatively large hyperfine spin $f$, but relatively weak dipole-dipole interactions.
-Alkalis such as $^{87}$Rb with $f=2$, or $^{40}$K with $f=9/2$ are ideal.
-By tuning the lattice depth and trapping potential one drives the system into a Mott insulating state with one atom per site \cite{Jaksch2005}---effectively yielding immobile spins on each site.
-These spins interact via a virtual superexchange process \cite{Anderson1950}.
+Our technique works for both fermionic and bosonic atoms with vanishing electronic orbital angular momentum ($l=0$) and relatively large hyperfine spin $f$, but with relatively weak dipole-dipole interactions.
+Alkalis such as $^{7}$Li or $^{23}$Na are potential candidates.
+By tuning the lattice depth and trapping potential one drives the system into a Mott insulating state with one atom per site \cite{Jaksch2005}---effectively yielding immobile spins on each site which interact via a virtual superexchange process \cite{Anderson1950}.
 We propose manipulating these superexchange interactions by optically coupling pairs of atoms to an excited molecular state which has $L=1$ and $S=0$.
-When tuned sufficiently off-resonance, this optical coupling favors the formation of nearest-neighbor hyperfine singlets, which we refer to as dimers.
+When tuned sufficiently off-resonance, this optical coupling favors the formation of nearest-neighbor hyperfine spin singlets, which we refer to as dimers.
 In the large-$f$ limit the dimers are monogamous and orthogonal, e.g., a state where site $i$ forms a singlet with site $j$ is orthogonal to one in which $i$ forms a singlet with $k\neq j$.
 The resulting theory has the form of a quantum dimer model and, depending on lattice geometry and scattering length parameters, has the potential to realize dimer crystals and dimer liquid (resonating valence bond) ground states.
+At smaller $f$ the dimers are not orthogonal, but nonetheless the dimer configurations span the low-energy subspace.
+We show how to work with this nonorthogonal basis, and derive an effective dimer model.

+We numerically find the ground state of our system for small lattices.
+When $f$ is large we find strong dimer crystal correlations indicative of the columnar dimer state on the square lattice and the $\sqrt{12}\times\sqrt{12}$ plaquette phase on the triangular lattice \cite{Ralko2005,Leung1996} (see Sec.~\ref{results}).
+At small $f$ the results are more ambiguous, and may point towards a spin liquid or a translationally invariant symmetry broken state (such as the nematic state predicted in Ref.~\cite{Rutkowski2016}).
+We explain how to further tune parameters to explore phase space---a useful requirement for the search for a spin liquid.
+We additionally propose a protocol to detect the dimer correlations which are central to many of these states.

+To further characterize our model, we perform a large $f$ expansion, and find that as $f\to\infty$ it reduces to a special case of the Rokhsar and Kivelson model \cite{Rokhsar1988}.
+On the 2D square and 3D cubic lattice, there is some contention about the ground states of that model \cite{Banerjee2014,Sachdev1989,Leung1996}, an issue which an experimental realization of our proposal could resolve.